Why Internal Mobility Should Be a Core Element of Your Talent Strategy?

 1. Retaining Top Talent

-Internal mobility’s key advantage is its capacity to retain highly skilled employees.
+A well-designed internal mobility strategy plays a critical role in retaining high-performing employees.
 When employees have career development opportunities, they are more likely to stay with the organization.

-Moreover, companies with high internal mobility rates keep their employees on average for 5.4 years compared with 2.9 years in companies with low internal mobility rates.
+Moreover, companies with high internal talent mobility rates keep their employees on average for 5.4 years compared with 2.9 years in companies with low internal mobility rates.

 According to Gallup reports, 87% of millennials state that they consider development a vital factor when selecting a job.